Configure DHCP server

 - On Enterprise Connect S locations, you can configure a local DHCP server:

-- Select: locations > Select the location > VLANs > Expand VPN > DHCP
+- Select: Locations > Select the location > VLANs > Expand VPN > DHCP

 - How to get into the ordering process: Order Management